mohitpai/journey-optimizer.en/help/using/messages/create-sms.md

 >
 > For better deliverability, you should always use the phone numbers in the formats supported by the provider.
 For example, Twilio and Sinch only support phone numbers in E.164 format.

 Once your message content has been defined, you can use test profiles to preview and test it.
-If you inserted [personalized content](../personalization/personalize.md), you can check how this content is displayed in the message, leveraging test profile data.
+If you inserted [personalized content](../personalization/personalize.md), you can check how this content is displayed in the message, using test profile data.

 To visualize how your SMS message displays on mobile devices, click the **[!UICONTROL Simulate content]** tab.
 Learn more about content simulation in [this section](../design/preview.md).